Blog Hero

 PARKING AVAILABLE

 Parking is available in the Calgary Place Parkade.
-Entrance is off 4th Ave. across from the Keg.
-Be sure to take a ticket when you enter and we’ll provide a voucher for the time of your visit.
+The entrance is off 4th Ave.
+SW across from the Keg.
+There is a height limit of 5’11”.
+Please register your license plate number with the front desk when you arrive at the office.

 Our Blog